reproducible-reporting/stepup-reprep/docs/advanced_topics/good_practices.md

 #### Must

 - All documents are written in LaTeX.
-- Every unused LaTeX package is a good package.
+- Any unused LaTeX package is a good package.
 - Each sentence starts on a new line in the LaTeX source.
-- To facilitate reviewing the PDF, use single-column and double-line spacing.
+- Use single-column and double-line spacing to make the PDF easier to review.
-- Use [BibSane](https://github.com/reproducible-reporting/bibsane) to keep your BibTeX files sane.
+- Use [BibSane](https://github.com/reproducible-reporting/bibsane) to clean up your BibTeX files.
   Hint: [Quick DOI to BIB conversion](https://www.doi2bib.org)
 - Avoid `\subfigure`.
-Merge panels into one PDF instead.
+Instead, merge panels into one PDF.
 (See [Tile PDFs](tile_pdfs.md).)

 #### Should

-- Some packages, like `todo`, are convenient while writing.
+- Some packages, such as `todo`, are useful while drafting a manuscript.
-  Clearly separate these from other `\usepackage` lines, so they can be easily deleted when finalizing the manuscript.
+  Separate these clearly from other `\usepackage` lines, so that they can be easily deleted when the manuscript is finished.
-- Define as few commands as possible.
+- Define as few custom commands as possible.
-- Avoid low-quality publisher article classes.
+- Avoid using low quality publisher article classes.
   (ACS has a decent one.)

 ### Figures